pathfindertools/ipfs-camp-2022/README.md

 ## IPFS Camp 2022 Location and Dates

-IPFS Camp 2022 is happening October 28th to October 30th, in Lisbon.
+IPFS Camp 2022 is happening October 28th to October 30th, at Convento do Beato in Lisbon, Portugal.

 ## Submitting subevents